amirho3einsedaghati/pyimkernel/README.md

 [![GitHub issues](https://img.shields.io/github/issues-raw/amirho3einsedaghati/pyimkernel?color=red)](https://github.com/amirho3einsedaghati/pyimkernel/issues)

 <p>
 With this package, You can apply various image kernels such as Blur, Sobel, Scharr and so forth (The list of image kernels is mentioned below) on a grayscale or color-scale image, and then show them.
-All of these happens using the "ApplyKernels" class to reach a wide range of effects and enhancements in digital images.
+These effects and enhancements in digital images can be achieved using the "ApplyKernels" class, allowing for a wide range of transformations.
 </p>

+## Image kernels
+<b> Image kernels are listed below:</b>

+- blur
+- bottom sobel
+- emboss
+- identity
+- left sobel
+- outline
+- right sobel
+- sharpen
+- top sobel
+- horizontal edge
+- vertical edge
+- box blur
+- laplacian
+- prewitt horizontal edge
+- prewitt vertical edge
+- high-pass filter
+- unsharp masking
+- dilate
+- soften
+- scharr horizontal edge
+- scharr vertical edge
+- motion blur

 ## Installation
 <pre>